Make Poverty History: Tourism Can Help

 In 2015, the 49 least developed countries (LDCs) earned US$ 21 billion from international tourism: 7% of LDCs’ total exports, or 10% for non-oil exporters.
 (UNWTO, 2016)

 Tourism in many developing and least developed countries is the most viable and sustainable economic development option, and in some countries, the main source of foreign exchange earnings.

 Whilst there is a risk that tourism further separates wealthy tourists in luxury hotels from poor locals prevented from accessing their own natural heritage such as beaches, local people can be the tourism beneficiaries.

-There are now more than 1 billion international tourists whose expenditure can be a force for good worldwide.
+There are now almost 1.5 billion international tourists whose expenditure can be a force for good worldwide.
 The potential for tourism to help eradicate poverty is enormous.